vlandham/captain_z/backstory.md

 The eye only added to the fearfulness other pirates felt when they spoke of Captain Spears.

 ### Crew and Cat

+Has a few named pirates on his crew:

+Old Jon Thumb: older man.
+Missing one of his thumbs.

+Sally Snake Eye: middle aged woman.
+Only one eye.

+Golden George: younger man.

+Barnacle Bill: the dumb one.

 Hissy is his cat.